rchikhi/2022-pangenome-aws/PartC.md

 How long did it take?
 Some food for hackathon thoughts: How much faster is it than bwa mem or minimap2?
 How close are we to real-time precision medicine?

+The next steps, in a proper bioinformatics pipeline, would be for example to run variant calling.
+Adapt this command line to your case:

+    pbrun germline --ref Ref.fa --in-fq sample_1.fq.gz sample_2.fq.gz --out-bam output.bam --out-recal-file recal.txt --out-variants result.vcf

 ### D. Hackathon part

 We finally get to the end of this tutorial.
 You may now use the remaining time to use the instance as you want, taking advantage of a dedicated 48-cores 4-GPU machine you're root on to try the speed of your favorite software.